 Mr. Benedict has been consistently honored by Chambers USA as one of the nation’s leading securities litigators, and in 2009 was the recipient of Chambers USA Award for Excellence in Securities Litigation.
 He has been selected each year by Lawdragon magazine as one of the 500 Leading Lawyers in America.
 Lawdragon has also selected him as one of the nation’s 500 top litigators, and as one of the 100 Lawyers You Need to Know in Securities Litigation.
 Mr. Benedict has also been recognized as a leading litigator by The Best Lawyers in America, The Legal 500, Benchmark: Litigation, the Guide to the World’s Leading Litigation Lawyers, The International Who's Who of Commercial Litigators, and New York Super Lawyers.

 Mr. Benedict regularly lectures at industry conferences and other forums, and has published more than three dozen articles which have appeared in numerous publications, including the Cornell Law Review, New York University Law Review and The Review of Securities and Commodities Regulation.
 He is a member of the Board of Advisors of the Mutual Fund Directors Forum, and a member of the Board of Editors of The Review of Securities and Commodities Regulation, the Securities and Class Action Litigation Report, and the Villanova Journal of Law and Investment Management.

-Mr. Benedict is the Secretary and a member of the Executive Steering Committee of the United States Ski and Snowboard Team Foundation.
-He is also a member of the Board of Trustees at Albany Law School.
+Mr. Benedict is a member of the Executive Committee of the United States Ski and Snowboard Team Foundation Board and a member of the Board of Trustees of Albany Law School at Union University.
 He has previously served as a Trustee for St. Lawrence University, as President of both his college and law school alumni associations, and as a director of several other charitable and community organizations.